PackagePages/LaravelPackage.com/docs/12-mail.md

 # Mail

 Using e-mails in your package works very much the same as in a normal Laravel application.
-In your package however, you need to make sure you are loading a `views` directory from
+In your package however, you need to make sure you are loading a `views` directory from your package (or the end-user's exported version of it).

 To start sending e-mails, we need to create 1) a new **mailable** and 2) an e-mail **template**.

 The e-mail template can be in either **markdown** or **blade** template format, as you're used to.
-In this example, I'll focus on writing a Blade template, however if you're using a markdown template replace the `$this->view('mails.welcome')` with a call to `$this->markdown('mails.welcome')`.
+In this example, we'll focus on writing a Blade template, however if you're using a markdown template replace the `$this->view('mails.welcome')` with a call to `$this->markdown('mails.welcome')`.

 ## Creating a Mailable
-First, add a new `Mail` folder in the `src/` directory, which will contain your mailables, for example a `WelcomeMail.php` mailable.
+First, add a new `Mail` folder in the `src/` directory, which will contain your mailables.
+Let's call it `WelcomeMail.php` mailable.
 Since we've been working with a `Post` model in the previous sections, let's accept that model in the constructor and assign it to a **public** `$post` property on the mailable.

 ```php
 <?php